George Wingate: Recollections

 figure / ground

-A brief look at a special installation curated by Anne Wingate | Barrington Center for the Arts
+A special installation curated by Anne Wingate | Barrington Center for the Arts

 Gathering Light